Helena Paparizou discography

 Her three subsequent albums Iparhi Logos (2006), The Game of Love (2006) and Vrisko To Logo Na Zo (2008), all peaked at number one in Greece and reached platinum sales.
 Her fifth studio album Giro Apo T' Oneiro (2010) was also certified platinum in physical stores, but also went eleven times platinum with record sales from a newspaper.
 Paparizou's final release before she left Sony Music, Greatest Hits & More (2011), was her first compilation album and included "Baby It's Over", her biggest hit until 2016.

 From 2013 she had signed a multi-territory deal with Universal Music, which has exclusive agreements with labels across the Universal Music Group, including Minos EMI in Greece and Capitol Music in Sweden.
 Since then he has released various albums Ti Ora Tha Vgoume?
 (2013), One Life (2014) and Ouranio Toxo (2017) with her biggest hit to date "An Me Dis Na Kleo", which has gained over 30 million views on YouTube.
 Ouranio Toxo was certified platinum in Greece.
 Her tenth studio album, Apohrosis (2021), has a music video in every song and Paparizou did the production on it.

-Paparizou is one of the most successfull singers in Europe with high sales in the music industry and numerous awards, especially in Greece, in Cyprus and in Sweden.
+Paparizou is one of the most successful singers in Europe with high sales in the music industry and numerous awards, especially in Greece, in Cyprus and in Sweden.
 In 2010, Forbes listed Paparizou as the 21st most powerful and influential celebrity in Greece.